 2. How much NEW content needs to be created for the site?
 And, who will create it?

 If new content needs to be created, it’s important to have a solid plan for who will create it.
 Sometimes content needs to be merged, or edited, or pruned.
 Sometimes it needs to be created from scratch.
-Whatever the case may be, content creation can become a bottleneck if it isn’t taken into consideration early in the web design process.
+Whatever the case may be, content creation can become a bottleneck if it isn’t taken into consideration early in the website design process.
 Ripe can assist with copywriting, but regardless of who is creating the content, we recommend using a tool like GatherContent to map everything to the structure of the new site.
 This tool makes it easy to see if and where any content gaps exist, and then assign a task to a team member to fill it.